DavidMiles1925/water_alarm_clock/README.md

 >
 > > 2.
 Ensure you have something to catch the water ejected during priming.
 >
 > > 3.
 Press 'HOUR' AND 'MINUTE' buttons at the same time.
-Pump will run for 1 second.
+Pump will run as long as the buttons are depressed.

 #### Setting the Snooze